 Hemp Seed Oil

-Our Cold Pressed Hemp Oil is made from 100% Australian hemp seeds and is truly a modern-day superfood for dogs.
-Hemp oil is a plant-based source of omega 3, and contains the perfect 1:3 ratio of anti-inflammatory omega 3 and heart-healthy omega 6.
+Our Cold Pressed Hemp Seed Oil is made from 100% Australian hemp seeds and is truly a modern-day superfood for dogs.
+Hemp Seed oil is a plant-based source of omega 3, and contains the perfect 1:3 ratio of anti-inflammatory omega 3 and heart-healthy omega 6.

-Hemp Oil contains all ten essential amino acids required by dogs for optimum health and is an excellent source of vitamin E. Essential Amino Acids cannot be produced in the body and must be provided through food.
+Hemp Seed Oil contains all ten essential amino acids required by dogs for optimum health and is an excellent source of vitamin E. Essential Amino Acids cannot be produced in the body and must be provided through food.

 Because of Hemp’s high levels of beneficial fatty acids, dogs can see relief from skin conditions, inflammation and digestive complaints, while boosting the overall health of their immune system.

-Laila and Me Hemp Oil is cold-pressed, meaning all the beneficial nutrients are retained and not lost due to heat treatment.
+Laila and Me Hemp Seed Oil is cold-pressed, meaning all the beneficial nutrients are retained and not lost due to heat treatment.
 We source our Hemp Seeds in Australia and they are sustainably grown.

 Will my dog get lit?